NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-quick-start.md

-# A Quick start guide for using HTAP #
+# HTAP: A quick start guide #

 Before following this guide, you must first install HTAP using the instructions in `HTAP-installation.md`.
-All examples in this guide use the files located in `HTAP\doc\examples\`.
+All examples in this guide use the files located in `HTAP\doc\examples\`. #

 ##### Working with HTAP files